nagarjuna1818/Test-Results-Syncer/README.md

 2. Outcome                - string (Optional.
 Defaults to Passed).
 Value must be either Passed, Failed or NotExecuted
 3. TestSuiteId            - integer (Optional)
 ```
 **`NOTE`**: *TestSuiteId* column will be helpful when a test-case is part of multiple test suites and if you want to update test-case in single test suite only.
-If *TestSuiteId* is not provided, then this tool will update all the test suites in which the test-case is part of.
+If *TestSuiteId* is not provided, then this tool will update the test-case in all the test suites it is part of.

 ## Help
 > general